All Products

 You can view the logs collected by Simple Log Service in the ACK console.

-2. On the Clusters page, click the name of the cluster that you want to manage and choose Operations > Log Center in the left-side navigation pane.
+2. On the Clusters page, find the cluster that you want to manage and click its name.
+In the left-side pane, choose Operations > Log Center.

 3. Click the Application Logs tab.
 Then, select nginx-ingress from the Logstore drop-down list and click Select Logstore.